Circuit Court for Anne Arundel County Courthouse Dog Program

 Procedures for Therapy and Facility Dogs in Criminal or Civil Cases Involving Child Witnesses

-The Courthouse Dog and Child Witness Pilot Program is operational in two circuit courts - the Circuit Court for Anne Arundel County and the Circuit Court for Harford County.
-This pilot is a program to allow facility and therapy dogs in the courts for child witnesses who are testifying or appearing in court in criminal or civil cases.
+The Circuit Court for Anne Arundel County Courthouse Dog and Child Witness Pilot Program is a pilot is a program to allow facility and therapy dogs in the courts for child witnesses who are testifying or appearing in court in criminal or civil cases.

 Specific eligible witnesses will be identified by the state attorney's office, best interest attorney, or CASA volunteer in a case who will make a request in writing utilizing the attached form to be ruled on by the Administrative Judge.
 Except when otherwise required by law, dogs are not permitted in any courtroom unless prior approval is obtained from the Administrative Judge.